mathworks/Jp-Supplementary-Explanation-MNIST-Classification/README.md

 ## License
 <!--- Make sure you have a License.txt within your Repo --->
-The license for <insert repo name> is available in the [LICENSE.TXT](LICENSE.TXT) file in this GitHub repository.
+The license is available in the LICENSE.TXT file in this GitHub repository.

 ## Community Support